 D. Chiefs appointed from out of state must have a peace officer license or equivalent from that state and acquire a Texas peace officer license within one year of appointment or membership will be suspended.

 E. Interim or acting chief administrative heads of a police department are not eligible for Active Membership unless they are retired Police Chiefs who hold Active Membership.

 104.02 ASSOCIATE MEMBER

-A. An Associate Membership may be extended to the following individuals upon the approval of the Board of Directors and the payment of proper dues:
+A. An Associate Membership may be extended to the following individuals upon the approval of the Board of Officers and the payment of proper dues:

 1. Any person who is licensed by the Texas Commission on Law Enforcement (TCOLE) as a peace officer with command responsibilities and sponsored by the agency’s chief of police;

 2. The Special Agent or Assistant Special Agent in charge of any office of any federal law enforcement agency;